nusco/narjillos/backlog.md

 ##Prepare for Madison+ Presentation
 >goal: give a good, clear presentation in Madison

+* Add "paused" speed to browser view
+* Start in "paused" by default (only in presentation branch)
 * Identify interesting germline for demo
 * Keyframes in DNA Browser
 * Document "dnabrowser" and "lab"